deepanshs/mrinversion/docs/introduction.rst

 ---------

-In ``mrinversion``, we solve for the distribution of the second-rank traceless symmetric tensor parameters, through an inversion of pure anisotropic NMR spectrum.
+In ``mrinversion``, we solve for the distribution of the second-rank traceless symmetric tensor principal components, through an inversion of a pure anisotropic NMR spectrum.

 .. whose frequency
 .. contributions are assumed to arise predominantly from the second-rank traceless